Cobra Daytona Coupe By Factory Five Racing

 After the build was complete, he took the car to several shows where it took multiple awards from everything; Best Paint, Best Design, Best Engineering, Best Motor and more.
 The owner is now retired and tired.
 The car is sitting in the garage with a car cover over it, he has decided that it’s time to turn it over to someone who can enjoy driving it and showing it at shows.
 This is the best of the best!

 More info: Listing has ended.
-Search on eBay for similar 1965 Ford
+Click to search on eBay for similar 1965 Ford (Affiliate link)

 Seller's other items: blackt-bird